Canucks beat Golden Knights 4-0 to again avoid elimination

 Demko stopped Mark Stone’s short-handed breakaway shortly after the goal, then Hughes beat Lehner through a screen from the left circle midway through the third period.

+Vancouver pulled Lehner with about 6 minutes left and it backfired when Horvat skated the puck into an empty net, sealing a seven-game series.

+“We’re confident going into tomorrow,” Vegas LW Max Pacioretty said.
+“We were confident going into Games 5 and 6., feel like we can win”

-Notes: Virtanen was injured after a big hit by Brayden McNabb late in the third period and remained on the ice for more than a minute before being helped off. … Vegas went () on the power play, Vancouver (). … The previous record for points by a rookie defenseman of 14 was set by Quebec’s Marian Stastny in 1982 and Philadelphia’s Ville Leino in 2010.
+Notes: Virtanen was injured after a big hit by Brayden McNabb late in the third period and remained on the ice for more than a minute before being helped off.
+He said after the game he just had his wind knocked out. … Vegas went 0 for 5 on the power play, Vancouver 0 for 4. … The previous record for points by a rookie defenseman of 14 was set by Quebec’s Marian Stastny in 1982 and Philadelphia’s Ville Leino in 2010.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports